chamambom/resume/docs/index.md

 ## 📌 On The Side

-🏳️**SentScore** - A sentiment analysis project utilising pandas , kafka , Twitter and MongoDB. [https://github.com/chamambom/SentScore]  _(Jan 2021 - Present)_<br>
+- **SentScore** - A sentiment analysis project utilising pandas , kafka , Twitter and MongoDB. [https://github.com/chamambom/SentScore]  _(Jan 2021 - Present)_<br>
-🏳️Automated local .co.zw domain registrations [https://github.com/chamambom/regdns-txt] <br>
+- Automated local .co.zw domain registrations [https://github.com/chamambom/regdns-txt] <br>
-🏳️Automated subscriber network provisioning - [https://github.com/chamambom/python_to_text] <br>
+- Automated subscriber network provisioning - [https://github.com/chamambom/python_to_text] <br>
-🏳️‍Automated VMware instance deployment using puppet/foreman - [https://github.com/chamambom/mypuppet-lab]<br>
+- ‍Automated VMware instance deployment using puppet/foreman - [https://github.com/chamambom/mypuppet-lab]<br>
-🏳️Standardised O365 and cloud services troubleshooting and deployment using ARM templates, PowerShell, GIT & terraform [https://github.com/chamambom/azure-terraform]
+- Standardised O365 and cloud services troubleshooting and deployment using ARM templates, PowerShell, GIT & terraform [https://github.com/chamambom/azure-terraform]
 <br>

-## 🎤 Types of difficult customer
+## 🎤 Types of difficult customers
 - A customer who has an I.T department which which isnt familiar with how their applications ,network and servers are configured ? <br>
 - Customers with an I.T department reporting to the finance department ? everything is about cost ? <br>
 - Customers with that I.T Guy who will change configurations during project execution and when it stops working deny that he ever touched anything ? <br>